LingyuLi-math/starter-academic/content/publication/scGENA/index.md

 Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

-Supplementary notes can be added here, including [code, math, and images](https://github.com/zpliulab/CNet).
+Supplementary notes can be added here, including [code, data, math, and images](https://github.com/zpliulab/scGENA).